sourcecred/sourcecred/src/plugins/github/README.md

 ### Authors

-An authors edge connects an author (i.e. a user or bot) to a post (i.e. a pull, issue, comment, or review).
+An "authors" edge connects an author (i.e. a user or bot) to a post (i.e. a pull, issue, comment, or review).
 If the post contains the text "paired with
 @other-author", then from SourceCred's perspective, that post will have multiple authors, all of whom receive an equal share of the cred.

-The following are all valid examples of using "paired with":
+The "paired with" flag is case-insensitive, and may optionally include a hyphen or colon, so that the below are all valid "paired with" designators:

 > paired with @wchargin
 >